davidfeng88/bara/README.md

 # Bara
 [Live](https://bara.davidfeng.us/#/)

-Bara is a full-stack web application which clones several basic features of Yelp.
-On the back-end, Bara utilizes Ruby on Rails and a PostgreSQL database; on the front-end, it uses React.js with a Redux architectural framework.
+Bara is a Yelp-inspired single-page web app where users can CRUD businesses and reviews.
+It is built with React.js, Redux, Ruby on Rails, and a PostgreSQL database.

 ## Features & Implementation